feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 This supports pushing feature values into Feast to both online or offline stores.

+### 2.4 Scheduled batch transformations with Airflow + dbt
+Feast does not orchestrate batch transformation DAGs.
+For this, you can rely on tools like Airflow + dbt.
+See [Feast Workshop - Module 3](https://github.com/feast-dev/feast-workshop/blob/main/module_3/) for an example and some tips.

 ## 3. How to use Feast for model training